 This interactive board book allows children to learn their ABC’s with 26 durable sliding panels and a whole alphabet of colorful creatures.

 The little puppy’s gentle nature and playful ways have made Biscuit books favorites with over a million children.
-With three great titles in one handy package, this collection is perfect for the youngest members in your family!
+With three great titles in one handy package, this collection is perfect for the youngest members

 1 is One Board Book